svennam92/istio101/workshop/exercise-4/README.md

     Go to this external ip address in the browser to try out your guestbook.

     b.
-For a lite cluster, first, get the worker's public IP:
+For a lite cluster, first, get the worker's Public IP:

     ```shell
     ibmcloud cs workers <cluster_name>